zcattacz/alasql_wiki/MERGE.md

-# MERGE
+# Keyword `MERGE`

-This functionality is not realized yet.
+This functionality is not supported yet.